 Known as “the rainbow on the hill,” the gardens contain more than 14,000 irises of approximately 3,000 varities that produce 100,000 blooms over the course of the season.
 That’s some serious flower power!
 There are other beautiful scenes here, such as two handsome bridges built to cross the dry creek bed, specimen trees and various grasses around the creek, and a series of memorial benches.

 165 Hobart Ave., Summit

 The Reeves-Reed Arboretum offers 13.5 acres of nature’s best with historic and contemporary gardens highlighted by six acres of woodland forest.
 Check out the Children’s Square Foot Garden (the arboretum’s gardening program encourages healthy eating and showcases gardening practices to try on your own).
 Kids will love digging in the vegetable garden, hiking woodland trails and visiting fishy friends at a koi pond with a bog garden and waterfall, as well as a European beech nicknamed “The Elephant Tree” that’s nearly 200 years old.
-Visit the historic Wisner House and Library Lounge to learn the history of the arboretum and the families who lived there.

 The Willowwood Arboretum

 More than 2,100 different kinds of native and exotic plants (many rare) grace 131 acres of rolling farmland at this arboretum, established in 1908 by the Tubbs Brothers.
 There are 14 gardens, each with a unique setting of stunning tree canopies including oak, maple, willow and magnolia.
 The kids will marvel at the NJ Champion Dawn Redwood (one of only a handful in the U.S.), which is 100 feet tall.
 When in bloom, Pan’s Garden is a sight to behold, with its colorful design crafted to look like a Persian prayer rug.